Juan-IB/lab_datos-2025/README.md

 ```

 ## TP - 02
-.[!IMPORTANT].
+> [!IMPORTANT]
-Source code contains a script that will generates several derived tables, taking up a total of 1.21 GB of storage space.
+> Source code contains a script that will generates several derived tables, taking up a total of 1.21 GB of storage space.

 If there isn't enough space, pandas might throw an error, but the program keeps a copy of the tables in memory, so it's not critical for execution (it's just to speed up data loading in subsequent runs).